 Still, death rates for contagious diseases were dropping as the new century dawned thanks to sanitation, clean drinking water, hygiene, pest control and vaccination.

-Pneumonia is an inflation of the lungs caused usually by bacteria or a virus.
+Pneumonia is an inflammation of the lungs caused usually by bacteria or a virus.
 Those with underlying medical conditions or a weakened immune system are more vulnerable.

 - Difficulty breathing